BestTimesToVisit.com Logo

 Frequently Asked Questions

-For a sweet spot balancing great weather with fewer crowds, aim for the shoulder seasons: April to May or September to October.
-You'll still get that gorgeous sunshine and warm temperatures, but you'll find fewer people at the markets and on the beaches compared to the peak dry season from June to August.
-Plus, prices for accommodation can sometimes be a bit more reasonable during these months.
+For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to May or September to October.
+You'll still get plenty of sunshine and warm temperatures, but you'll miss the peak tourist influx that happens during the dry season (June-August) and the school holidays.
+Plus, you might snag slightly better deals on flights and accommodation.

 What is the cheapest month to visit Papeete, French Polynesia?